YosysHQ/yosys/docs/source/appendix/env_vars.rst

    Used for storing temporary files.

 ``ABC``
-   When compiling Yosys with out-of-tree ABC using ``ABCEXTERNAL``, this variable can be used to override the external ABC executable.
+   When compiling Yosys with out-of-tree ABC using :makevar:`ABCEXTERNAL`, this variable can be used to override the external ABC executable.

 ``YOSYS_NOVERIFIC``